 - Avoid public transportation, including taxis.
 Please call 999 for an ambulance if required.

-- Testing for COVID-19 is only available in HMC, not at private hospitals or clinics.
+- Testing for COVID-19 is available at HMC and at a number of approved private hospitals and clinics.

 - All costs related to COVID-19 testing and any related treatment at HMC will be fully covered, with zero cost to the patient.